 7. Mukteshwar – Sitla

-Uttarakhand is undoubtedly one of the most stunning states in India and has some amazing hill stations for the honeymoon.
-Do keep in mind that it is important that you book a good hotel/resort well in advance, and make other arrangements for a smooth holiday.
+Uttarakhand is undoubtedly one of the most beautiful states in India and has some fantastic hill stations for the honeymoon.
+Do keep in mind that it is crucial that you book a reasonable hotel/resort well in advance, and make other arrangements for a smooth holiday.

 Honeymoon in Himachal Pradesh